-The HBGP property occurs within a tectonically complex zone that has been interpreted by some to occur within the Avalon Zone of the Appalachian Orogen (or a related Avalon Composite

-Terrane), near its generally east-west trending tectonic contact with adjacent rocks of the through Nova Scotia, New Brunswick and northern New England.
+The HBGP property occurs within a tectonically complex zone that has been interpreted by some to occur within the Avalon Zone of the Appalachian Orogen (or a related Avalon Composite Terrane), near its generally east-west trending tectonic contact with adjacent rocks of the Dunnage Zone.
+Sequences of Avalonian affinity occur throughout much of the Appalachian Orogen, and extend from the Avalon Peninsula and southwest coast areas of Newfoundland, through Nova Scotia, New Brunswick and northern New England.
 From that point southward, more discontinuously distributed outcropping segments occur as far as northern Georgia.